DIY Guide To Winter Car Repairs

 The DIY Winter Car Repair and Maintenance Guide

-The air-fuel mixture is what determines the fuel economy of the car and the engine needs just as much air as fuel and to maintain steady and clean flow of air into the engine cylinders it is necessary to have a clean air filter that will stop unwanted particles from ruining your engine and its economy.
+The air-fuel mixture is what determines the fuel economy of the car and the engine needs just as much air as fuel to maintain a steady and clean flow of air into the engine cylinders.
+It is necessary to have a clean air filter to stop unwanted particles from ruining your engine and its economy.
 These filters also have the ability to soak the moisture that may get into the cylinders which is a high possibility in the winter when the precipitation is high.
-Moisture is the engines enemy and keeping it out is the job of the air filter hence getting a replacement before the winter arrives would benefit the engine and avoid trouble down the road.
+Moisture is the engine's enemy and keeping it out is the job of the air filter hence getting a replacement before winter arrives would benefit the engine and avoid trouble down the road.

-It’s fairly easy to replace the air filter as it is located right on top in the engine bay and requires no special tools to replace.
-Here's an easy guide to getting your air filter change before the mercury drops:
+It’s fairly easy to replace the air filter as it is located right on top of the engine bay and requires no special tools to replace.
+Here's an easy guide to getting your air filter changed before the mercury drops:

 Step 2: Next step is spotting the air filter cover which is usually located on the top of the engine bay and is covered in a plastic casing with metal clips or screws.